IoannouKon/Digital_VLSI_ntua/VHDL_exercises/README.md

  Initially, after creating a new project, we go to **Tools -> Create and Package New IP** to create a new IP with the FIR filter.
 In the new window opened by Vivado to create a new IP, we start by adding the VHDL file for the FIR filter via **Add Sources -> Design Sources** (which we created in the previous exercise).
  Then, we need to modify the code for AXI.
 Below, we present ONLY the parts of the code that we modified.

+ At the point in the code where the hardware receives data from the software (i.e., when we write to the register - we chose to write to slv_reg0), we make the following changes:

+- We remove the parts where we write to slv_reg1, which we use for reading, i.e., for sending data from hardware to software.
+We do this to avoid a multi_drive error.
+- We need to add an 'else' statement to the condition `if (ready to read from software)` so that we can set `valid_in = 0`.
+This ensures that the FIR does not read the same input multiple times but receives and processes each input only once.
+Similarly, in the process where we send read data (i.e., where the hardware sends data to the software), we follow the logic below:

+When the software (master) sends valid data to the hardware (slave), the FIR produces output data with `valid_out = 1`, and the hardware stores it in slv_reg1.
+Then, until the master (software) sends `Read_ready`, indicating it's ready to receive data, we maintain the valid output value of the FIR filter in slv_reg1.
+Finally, when the signal comes that the master is ready to read, the slave (hardware) sends the data from slv_reg1 via axi_rdata to the master (software) and clears the bit representing valid_out to avoid storing the same value again.
+Essentially, the slave waits for the master to send data with `valid_in = 1` so that the FIR can produce output data with `valid_out = 1`.